 The Sabbath on which we read this portion of Scripture from the book of Judges is known in the Jewish tradition as Shabbat Shira, the Sabbath of Song.
 This Sabbath gets its name from the fact not only do we read Deborah’s song from the book of Judges, but we also read the Song of the Sea from Exodus 15:1-18, Moses’ and Miriam’s song about God’s deliverance for the children of Israel.

 It’s a Sabbath replete with singing songs of praises to God.

 I’d like to focus on one verse in the Song of Deborah.
 It is a verse that seems out of place.
 Deborah was singing a song of praise to God just after a miraculous victory against the army commanded by Sisera, who had been oppressing the children of Israel.
 Yet, in the middle of her song, Deborah cried out, “‘Wake up, wake up, Deborah!
 Wake up, wake up, break out in song!”

 Wait a second – wasn’t she already singing?
 According to Jewish tradition, Deborah had briefly lost her ability to prophesize and sing because a few verses earlier, in verse 7, she said, “. . . they held back until I, Deborah, arose, until I arose, a mother in Israel.”
 This statement wasn’t all that humble and so God’s spirit left Deborah.
 She corrected herself and God’s spirit returned.

-This Saturday, I encourage us all to wake up and recognize the glory of God in our lives.
+This week, I encourage us all to wake up and recognize the glory of God in our lives.
 Wake up to the blessings.
 Wake up to the miracles.
-Break out in song and sing praises to the Lord!
+When you do, you can’t help but break out in song and sing praises to the Lord!